Explore health content from A to Z.

 I need information about...

 A flu vaccination is the best protection against the flu (influenza) for your child and other family members.
 The vaccine is given in the form of a shot (injection) or a nasal spray.
-It’s best to get vaccinated each fall, before flu seasons starts.
-This can be at a doctor’s office or health clinic.
+It’s best to get vaccinated each year, as soon as the vaccine is available in your area.
+This can be at your health care provider's office, health clinic, or drug store.
 If you have questions, talk to your child’s health care provider.

 The flu vaccine will not give your child the flu.